davidchesnut/office-js/README.md

 ### Other questions

-Questions about developing add-ins and how to use the APIs should be raised on [Stack Overflow](https://stackoverflow.com/questions/tagged/office-js) with the "office-js" tag.
-There, a community of experts, which includes members of our product team, will review questions and provide assistance as they are able.
+Questions about developing add-ins and how to use the APIs should be raised on [Stack Overflow](https://stackoverflow.com/questions/tagged/office-js) with the "office-js" tag or on [Microsoft Q&A](https://learn.microsoft.com/answers/tags/321/office-development) with the "Office Development" tag.
+These locations are monitored by a community of experts, which includes members of our product team.
+They will review questions and provide assistance as they are able.

 ## Reference Office.js from the CDN